- Anniesland Campus

 - Electrical engineering Graded Unit 1 examination

 - Minimum of one Higher from English, Mathematics or Physics; OR

 - NC Electrical Engineering (Level 6); OR

 - We will consider your application if you have relevant experience but no formal qualifications.

 If you do not meet the entry criteria for your chosen course, you may be offered an alternative course in the same subject area.

 Employer and industry links

-As a STEM Assured College we have a renowned reputation for Engineering, supported by cutting edge technology, highly qualified and experienced staff.
-If you are considering a career in Electrical Engineering then our course can begin to help you achieve your goals, whether that be career progression, advancement to our HND Electrical Engineering course and eventually obtaining a degree.
-As a result of Industry 4.0 Electrical Engineers are in demand for innovative roles in Design, Robotics and Automation.
-If you enjoy the human skills of problem solving and are solution focused, then with our help you can become an innovative future ready engineer.
+As a STEM Assured College we have a renowned reputation for engineering, supported by cutting edge technology, highly qualified and experienced staff.
+If you are considering a career in electrical engineering then our course can begin to help you achieve your goals, whether that be career progression, advancement to our HND Electrical Engineering course or eventually obtaining a degree

-Additionally, we work in partnership with the majority of Engineering employers and are seen as the Engineering College of choice within the Greater Glasgow area.
-Due to our excellent links, the College is continually at the forefront of technological advances with investment in our state of the art Engineering Facilities which will provide students with a World Class Learning Experience.
+We work in partnership with the majority of engineering employers and are seen as the engineering college of choice within the Greater Glasgow area.
+Due to our excellent links, the College is continually at the forefront of technological advances with investment in our state-of-the-art engineering facilities which provide students with a world class learning experience.